A Survey of UAV Communication Networks: Roles, Power Sources, and Security: UAV power sources and their effects on communication payload

-\subsection{Overview of integration of power sources and Communication payload}
+\subsection{Overview of Integration of Power Sources and Communication Payload}

-Figure \ref{fig:11} is an example illustration of the integration of a power source with communication payload.
+Figure \ref{fig:11} is an example illustration of the integration of a power source with a communication payload.
 A tethered power source is considered, keeping in mind the requirement of high flight endurance.
-Typically, for this type of integration, \cite{ref55} power source consists of a generator that can be AC or DC.
-Generally, DC generators are preferred due to simple power conversion, stable transmission, and no need for additional extra filters (rectification is required for AC to DC, LC/ RC filters for eliminating ripples, harmonics) followed by an onboard DC/DC converter, which is a buck converter that converts 48 VDC to 12 VDC for Brushless DC (BLDC) motors (Electronic speed controllers); these motors are responsible for propulsion and battery backup.
-Another buck DC/DC converter is deployed, which converts 12 VDC to 5 VDC that is routed through the Power Distribution Board (PDB) to the Flight Controller (FC) and communication module; all these modules are interchangeable with the payload depending on the functionality role in a task \cite{ref64,ref65,ref66}.
+Typically, for this type of integration \cite{ref55}, the power source consists of a generator that can be AC or DC.
+Generally, DC generators are preferred due to simple power conversion, stable transmission, and since they do not need additional filters (rectification is required for AC to DC, LC/ RC filters for eliminating ripples, harmonics) followed by an onboard DC/DC converter, which is a buck converter that converts 48 VDC to 12 VDC for BLDC motors (electronic speed controllers); these motors are responsible for propulsion and battery backup.
+Another buck DC/DC converter is deployed, which converts 12 VDC to 5 VDC that is routed through the Power Distribution Board (PDB) to the Flight Controller (FC) and communication module; all these modules are interchangeable with the payload depending on the functionality/ role in a task \cite{ref64,ref65,ref66}.

-\subsection{Power source suitability for communication payloads}
+\subsection{Power Source Suitability for Communication Payloads}

-Communication payloads, as addressed in section \ref{sec:B}, have different power requirements and are suited to different power sources, as energy from power source is a combination of power supplied to the propulsion system, power supplied to the avionics and power supplied to the payload (unless the payload has its own power supply system).
+Communication payloads, discussed in Section \ref{sec:B}, have different power requirements and are suited to different power sources, as the energy from the power source is a combination of power supplied to the propulsion system, power supplied to the avionics, and power supplied to the payload (unless the payload has its own power supply system).
 Hence, for communication payloads like repeaters/ short-range, which are lightweight and less power-intensive, Li-Po batteries are the best fit.
 Meanwhile, SDRs and relays can be equipped with tethered/ hybrid systems.
-Fuel Cells are suitable for applications requiring endurance for long-range payloads, but due to the complexity of their hydrogen storage system, they are limited in applications.
-Table IX summarizes the communication payloads and power source suitability for various UAVs \cite{ref67,ref68,ref69,ref70}.
+Fuel Cells are suitable for applications requiring endurance for long-range payloads; but due to the complexity of their hydrogen storage system, they are limited in applications.
+Table \ref{tab:11} summarizes the communication payloads and power source suitability for various UAVs \cite{ref67,ref68,ref69,ref70}.